intave/documentation/mechanics/checks-09-physics.md

 }
 ```
 :::
-::: tip BYPASSES
+::: tip Few false negatives
-By the very nature of this approach, it is almost impossible to bypass.
+By its very nature, this approach is almost impossible to circumvent.
 :::
-::: warning FALSE POSITIVES
+::: warning Medium amount of false positives
-In theory, this approach shouldn't have any false positives once all scenarios are covered.
+In theory, this approach shouldn't have any false positives once all movement features are covered.
-But in practice, a NP-complete problem originating from the Minecraft protocol hinders us all from archiving zero false positives.
+But in practice, a NP-complete problem originating from uncertainties in the Minecraft protocol prevents archiving zero false positives.
 :::

 ### Detection